asatarin/testing-distributed-systems/README.md

 ### Deterministic Simulation
-Pioneered by [FoundationDB](#foundationdb), deterministic simulation approach to testing distributed systems gained more popularity in the recent years.
+Pioneered by [FoundationDB](#foundationdb), deterministic simulation approach to testing distributed systems gained more popularity in recent years.
 More companies and systems adopt it as a primary testing strategy:
  * [FoundationDB](#foundationdb)
  * [TigerBeetle](#tigerbeetle)